loaf-scripts/loaf_keysystem/README.md

 Key system for ESX.

 This is a resource that is going to be used by some of the resources I make.
 You are free to do whatever you want with this resource, however, **you are not allowed to sell this resource**.
-You are allowed to modify the resource and upload on other sites, but you are not allowed to profit off of this resource.
+You are allowed to modify the resource and upload on other sites, but you are not allowed to profit off of this resource, or claim that it is yours.

 ## ALPHA
 Please not that this resource is in alpha.
 Expect bugs and issues.